Magritte-code/Magritte/joss_paper_1.0/paper.md

 # Statement of need

-Recent high-resolution observations exposed the intricate and intrinsically 3D morphologies of these objects [@Decin:2020].
+Recent high-resolution observations exposed the intricate and intrinsically 3D morphologies of stellar winds around evolved stars [@Decin:2020].
 The sheer amount of complexity that is observed, makes it difficult to interpret the observations and necessitates the use of 3D hydrodynamics, chemistry and radiative transfer models to study their origin and evolution [@ElMellah:2020; @Maes:2021; @Malfait:2021].
-Their intricate morpho-kinematics, moreover, makes their appearance in (synthetic) observations far from evident (see e.g.\ the intricate structures in \autoref{fig:example}JI).
+Their intricate morpho-kinematics, moreover, makes their appearance in (synthetic) observations far from evident (see e.g.\ the intricate structures in \autoref{fig:example}).
 Therefore, to study these and other complex morpho-kinematical objects, it is essential to understand how their models would appear in observations.
 This can be achieved, by creating synthetic observations with Magritte.